What are the different characteristics of client auth certificate signing for mTLS?

 - in a single client scenario this all starts to feel like a lot of complexity and abstraction relative to self signed certificates

-- in a multi-client scenario this starts to make more sense, and is one of the drivers of the PKI concept - a centralised authority that is trusted to grant access to many clients without the need for the service itself to perform these verifications
+- in a multi-client scenario this starts to make more sense — a centralised authority trusted to grant access to many clients removes the burden of verification from the service itself

 Public CA signed certificates